 Food in Beirut

-Located right next to the University Hotel — and also opposite the McDonald’s that operates literally right underneath the hotel — was a hole-in-the-wall type place that had an absolutely otherworldly smell coming from it.
+Located right next to my Beirut hotel — and also opposite the McDonald’s that operates literally right underneath it — was a hole-in-the-wall type place that had an absolutely otherworldly smell coming from it.
 It took only one glimpse at what people walking away from the restaurant were eating for me to want one.

 Lahm Biajeen, as I’ve since learned the thing is called, can best be described as a Middle Eastern pizza without pizza sauce, and with minced meat seasoned with Lebanese spices as the chief topping, although additional ones such as cheese can be added.
 The price for this little miracle?
 Just 2,000 Lebanese pounds, or around $1.33.